mangelv011/News-Alert-Generation/README.md

 # Automatic Alert Generation with NER and Sentiment Analysis

 ## Project Overview
 This project implements an end-to-end system for automatic alert generation from news articles and social media posts.
-The system leverages Named Entity Recognition (NER) and Sentiment Analysis (SA) techniques to produce contextual alerts relevant to reputation monitoring, economic updates, and geopolitical risks, following a three-stage pipeline architecture as described in our paper.
+The system leverages Named Entity Recognition (NER) and Sentiment Analysis (SA) techniques to produce contextual alerts relevant to reputation monitoring, economic updates, and geopolitical risks.
+For alert generation, it uses a fine-tuned sequence-to-sequence (T5) model, following a three-stage pipeline architecture as described in our paper.

 ## How It Works
 1. **Named Entity Recognition (NER):** Identifies key entities such as people, organizations, monetary values, and locations using a hybrid neural architecture that combines contextual embeddings from a transformer model with linguistic features and character-level representations in a BiLSTM-CRF framework.